This information is updated as needed.

 Each data subject shall have the right granted by the European legislator not to be subject to a decision based solely on automated processing, including profiling, which produces legal effects concerning him or her, or similarly significantly affects him or her, as long as the decision (1) is not is necessary for entering into, or the performance of, a contract between the data subject and a data controller, or (2) is not authorised by Union or Member State law to which the controller is subject and which also lays down suitable measures to safeguard the data subject's rights and freedoms and legitimate interests, or (3) is not based on the data subject's explicit consent.

-If the data subject wishes to exercise the rights concerning automated individual decision-making, he or she may, at any time, contact any employee of the Brückner Group GmbH.
+If the data subject wishes to exercise the rights concerning automated individual decision-making, he or she may, at any time, contact any employee of the Brückner Group SE.

 i) Right to withdraw data protection consent